Akatsuki49/G2_Backend/README.md

   ```

 5. desc.py now has added support of gemini, mistral as well. ive generated 10 summaries each from all 3 models and put them in summaries.txt file.
 These will be used as reference summaries for eval

+6. eval.py has all the evaluation files:
+- embedding similarity between keyphrases and full context
+- rouge1 and rougeL scores between keyPhrases and full context

+- embedding similarity avg between generated summary and reference summaries
+- rouge1 and rougeL score avg between generated summary and reference summaries